 Donated by Cathy and David Swofford

 Our students can get a real-world experience in the television studio and control room.
 The control room has glass windows so that students can view activity in the studio.
 The studio features a standard lighting grid for the hanging of lighting elements.
 Half of the studio features a Chroma Key green wall to allow for the use of virtual sets.
 A new hard set has also been built for the studio featuring a large news desk to be used with virtual backgrounds.
 The studio also has a storage room as well as extra area for future expansion (e.g. auxiliary sets).
 All productions in the studio will be full HD.
 The studio will also be the hub of a future cable-access channel that will be operated by the college.
 The cable channel will allow for the local broadcast of student work, as well as other productions featuring Texas Tech.
 Between broadcasts, the channel will included weather and other general information pertinent to the Tech community.
-The channel is projected to be operable by Spring of 2013.

 Radio Station Complex | Room 377